Hello! I’m Grace,

 But you mostly care about the software I build.
 And that’s fine.
 I take a lot of pride in what I build.
-I ship products that are intuitive and effective, whether it’s an application with millions of users, or just API documentation for another developer.
+I ship products that are intuitive and effective, whether it’s an application with millions of users, or just API documentation for another developer on the team.

-Our team worked with the Seattle Police Department for one year to help patrol officers respond appropriately to people with mental illnesses or chemical dependencies.
-We designed and developed an internal web app to help officers refer people to community services instead of defaulting to arrest or hospitalization.
-As the sole developer on the project, I created a secure system compliant with HIPAA and CJIS regulations, coordinated with stakeholders within the City of Seattle government, and managed technical needs & issues within my team.
-I led technical workshops for city IT department employees to train them on modern technologies, including Ruby on Rails and Docker.
+Our team worked with the Seattle Police Department for one year to help officers make referrals to community services instead of arrests or hospitalizations.
+As the developer on the team, I created a system compliant with HIPAA and CJIS security regulations, coordinated with the City of Seattle government, and managed technical needs & issues within my team.
+I led technical workshops for city IT employees to train them on modern technologies, including Ruby on Rails and Docker.

-I designed and built Administrate, an open-source library for Ruby on Rails apps that automatically generates admin dashboards.
+I designed and built Administrate, an open-source library that automatically generates admin dashboards for Ruby on Rails apps.
 To build Administrate I ran user interviews, triaged and responded to community bug reports and feature requests, and coordinated the work of designers and developers at thoughtbot.

 San Francisco’s OpenReferral initiative worked with the local Adult Probation Department to collect, standardize, and publish data about social service resources in the city.
 As the lead developer, I built prototypes of the resource guide to better explore the problem space.
 I also helped to coordinate the efforts of volunteers, run user interviews, and work closely with other project leads to define the direction of the project.